Effective Equipment Maintenance Log

 5. Additional Information

-It gives a chance to personalize it to befit your unique and personal requirements.
+It gives you a chance to personalize it to fit your unique and personal requirements.
+You can include:

 • Meter Readings: Track the hours of operation by withdrawals and other relevant use information.

-• Warranty Information: Warranty coverage specific to the equipment being newly ordered.
+• Warranty Information: Warranty coverage is specific to the newly ordered equipment.

 Types of Maintenance Logs

 There are 3 types of maintenance logs.
-Each type of maintenance log serves a unique purpose and caters to specific aspects of equipment maintenance.Β
+Each form of equipment maintenance log serves a unique purpose and caters to specific aspects of equipment maintenance.Β

 You can choose to use one or a combination of these logs based on their maintenance needs, industry requirements, and the complexity of their equipment.